 Think tanks are this crucial bridge between rigorous, empirical analysis, and the uses that that research can put to in policymaking.

-Ruth Levine, former director of the Global Development and Population Programme at the Hewlett Foundation, talks to OTT TV about think tank trends, fostering international collaborations, and articulating your value proposition.
+In this episode Ruth talks to OTT TV about think tank trends, fostering international collaborations, and articulating your value proposition.

 Norma Correa, lead researcher and professor at Pontificia Universidad Católica del Perú, on women in think tanks